 b) Listen to their concerns and then formulate a plan to satisfy them.

 c) Blame your coworker, sort of like good cop, bad cop.

 One of my heroes is Stephen Covey and one of my favorite books is his Seven Habits of Highly Effective People.
 One of the habits is something to the effect of: Seek first to understand, then to be understood.
 In other words, listen, listen, listen.
 Oftentimes customers just want to be heard.
 By listening, not only might you learn something, but you very well could solve the problem so well that you turn a critic into your biggest fan.

 This dialogue about starting your own business will continue as different topics arise and peak my interest.
 Since people often ask what it’s like to start your own business, I think this information might be helpful.
-To check out my co-blogger, Merri Jill, log on to her site: www.emjaycreative.com and click on “Tips and Tricks” to read her advice on this and many other topics.
+Check out more from my co-blogger, Merri Jill, on her website HUTdogs.